 Sponsor – Out of this scheme then remains the figure of the Sponsor, able to accelerate decisions or influence positively the entire agreement.

-The analysis of the purchasing system in Vehnta aims to outline the structure of the schema, identify people who compose it, define their intention to purchase, and develop an action plan to start the engagement phase and to make relationships with targets more profound.
+The analysis of the purchasing system in Vehnta aims to outline the structure of the schema, identify the people who compose it, define their intention to purchase, and develop an action plan to start the engagement phase and to make relationships with targets more profound.
 This service is a fundamental part of a B2B business development strategy taught to lead generation and customer acquisition.

 Competitor Analysis, therefore, means the set of practical actions to define a context thanks to the collection of information.
 This information may be the most diverse, but it will serve as a trace to outline a situation: a particular moment in the market.
 Following are the primary tools for gathering information defined as a series of questions:

 - Who are my competitors?